|

 support.
 This allows the Color Picker Manager to handle the message in

+some other fashion.
 Also, please note that there is a standard Component

-Manager message "kComponentCanDoSelect ".
+Manager message "kComponentCanDoSelect".
 This also is an

 important place to respond to the Color Picker Manager that,